Last modified: January 14, 2025

 echo "public_key_content" >> ~/.ssh/authorized_keys

-Replace public_key_content with the actual public SSH key from the user's client machine.
-This allows the specified users to authenticate via SSH.
+Replace public_key_content with the actual public key string (e.g., the contents of the user’s id_rsa.pub file).
+From now on, these users can authenticate as git via SSH.

 Using the Repository

-With the server ready, users can now clone, push, and pull:
+With the server ready, developers can clone and work with the repository:

 git clone git@yourserver:/opt/git/myrepo.git